faizalrf/documentation/MariaDB OPS Guide.md

 ## Full Restore

-Based on the backup script, we know that the backup was created in a dynamic folder under `${TARGET_DIR}` The restore will be similar
+Based on the backup script, we know that the backup was created in a dynamic folder under `${TARGET_DIR}` The restore will be similar.

+Copy the contents of the following block in to a shell script `mariadb_restore.sh` and grant read/execute permission.
+The OS user executing the script must have permissions to read/write the MariaDB data directory structures and other folders referred in the script

+- `chmod 750 mariadb_restore.sh`

 ```bash
 #!/bin/bash